rackerlabs/boot.rackspace.com/README.md

 Each region in Rackspace Cloud Servers contains an image called "boot.rackspace.com".
 When creating a new instance, specify this image as the image to boot from, select the size of the instance you want, and then boot.
 The instance creation will attach a small 1MB iPXE iso to the instance and boot from it.

-Because the iPXE iso doesn't have an agent, the instance will remain in build until the system times out and flips it to active.
-You don't have to wait for the instance to go active however to begin working with iPXE.
 Once you've booted the instance, you can attach to it with the console.
-You'll need to input the address of the instance into the console so that the instance can access the network.
+The networking information of the instance is automatically set so you should drop right into the menu.
+In the event automation fails, you'll be prompted for the networking information of the instance.

-Once you've inputted the correct IP and DNS information, the instance should chainload onto boot.rackspace.com where you can begin customizing the instance.
+The instance should chainload onto boot.rackspace.com where you can begin customizing the instance.
 This method is ideal for image builders and people who love to tinker.
+For more information on building a Rackspace custom image, see the boot_rax wiki here: https://github.com/rackerlabs/boot_rax/wiki

 #### Boot from iPXE ISO